ADGEfficiency/data-science-south/content/lessons/shell.md

 This line tells the system that the file is a bash script and to use the Bash shell to interpret the script.

-A shebang is not necessary - even without a shebang, we can execute a script by specifying the `lang:shell-session:bash` program directly:
+A shebang is not necessary - even without a shebang, we can execute a script by specifying the `bash` program directly:

 ```shell-session
 $ bash script.sh